tsuereth/glog/content/post/2018/07/08_agentsofmayhem.md

 Want to change your three-agent loadout?
 Need to jump to the Ark, then warp back to the city -- with a loading screen on each.
 Want to build and equip a tech upgrade you just found?
 Need to jump to the Ark, then warp back to the city.
 Want to send an agent on a new Global Conflict mission?
 Need to jump to the Ark...

 That "Global Conflict" mode, by the way, is the worst attempt I've seen yet at an asynchronous time-management minigame.
 You send some agents off to do a timed mission, after which they bring back some reward and unlock more missions.
-Right?  {{% tag "Assassin's Creed" %}}Assassin's Creed{{% /tag %}} has been doing this since {{% game "Assassin's Creed: Brotherhood" %}}Brotherhood{{% /game %}} - in <i>2010</i> - and AoM's implementation is worse, in difficult-to-understand ways.
+Right?  {{% tag "Assassin's Creed" %}}Assassin's Creed{{% /tag %}} has been doing this since {{% game "Assassin's Creed Brotherhood" %}}Brotherhood{{% /game %}} - in <i>2010</i> - and AoM's implementation is worse, in difficult-to-understand ways.

 * The Global Conflict world map is split into multiple regions.
 To start, the East Asia region is unlocked; all the rest are locked.
 To unlock a new region ... you need to do all the missions in your current region.
 Hence: you can only have one region unlocked at a time.  <i>Why even have a world map?</i>